 “It happens, dude!”
 Rob said.
 “I’ve seen it.
 You get an Emmy (I won mine for Trisha’s Southern Kitchen) and you think, ‘Oh, they’re gonna be lining up to get me on board their projects!
 I’ll have the pick of the litter!’
 And then… nothing!”
 And when he said the word “nothing,” he made that “finger-across-the-neck” gesture like movie mobsters do when they want their henchmen to throw the piano player out the window because he squealed to the Feds.

 Coincidentally, the show I’m working on ends production for the season in less than seven days, and a slow sneaking sense of dread has inched its way into my brain, along with the distant echoing voice of my mother, “You should have gone to law school like I told you!
 Community college isn’t enough!”
 Of course what she’s never understood is that in television, community college is actually more than enough.
+But if you really want to study and you’re looking for readings about female scholarships, visit scholarship-positions.com now.
 You could end up running an entire studio based on nothing more than a half-semester at The Phoenix Rodeo Clown Institute.
 But that still doesn’t guarantee that you’ll keep working after you win an Emmy.

 So come July first, I’ll have to make a decision: enjoy my time off and be grateful it’s happening smack dab in the middle of summer, or indulge in what is commonly known as “Producer Panic,” whereupon you might find me at a freeway exit peddling day-old carnation bundles and some lop-sided grapefruits with an Emmy on a leash where a stray dog is supposed to be.